Safety harness: Fall arrest

-A fall arrest harness is the equipment which safely stops a person already falling.
+A fall arrest harness is the equipment that safely stops a person already falling.

-A window cleaner who can be working up high on buildings need to use harnesses to keep them from falling many stories if they slip.
+A window cleaner who works up high on buildings needs to use a harness to keep from falling many stories if they slip.
 That is the most common safety harness.
-A theatrical fly crew member will need a harness because they are up above the theater floor and they need to be safe in case they slip as well.
-Construction workers might need a harness because they could be building on the higher floors and without the harness they could fall to the ground.
-Crane operators will be at a height that will cause great injury or death if they were to fall off, so they need something to ensure their safety as they are working.
-A lineman has to climb power lines and they need to be secured in place so they can work on the high voltage lines without moving around.
+A theatrical fly crew member will need a harness because they are up above the theater floor and need to be safe in case they slip as well.
+Construction workers need a harness if they are working on higher floors because without the harness, they could fall to the ground.
+Crane operators are at heights that will cause great injury or death if they were to fall off, so they need something to ensure their safety as they are working.
+A lineman climbs up to power lines and needs to be secured in place so they can work on the high-voltage lines without moving around.
 Harnesses are used when sailing to prevent the crew from being thrown overboard in case the seas are rough.